Overdraft Protection

 What Are My Alternatives To Overdraft Protection?

 The bank can easily set up an automatic sweep transfer.
 For example, if you would like, your savings account can cover your checking account every time the latter is overdrawn.
 The bank will charge $7 per sweep transfer.
-A transaction is every time the sweep occurs, not each item being covered by the sweep.
-If you have both a sweep transfer and overdraft protection on your account, the sweep will occur prior to the overdraft protection, until there are no funds available within your overdraft limit.
-If you are interested in setting up an automatic sweep transfer, please come in to any of our offices to sign the appropriate form.
+A transaction occurs every time the sweep occurs, not each item covered by the sweep.
+If you have both a sweep transfer and overdraft protection on your account, the sweep will occur before the overdraft protection.
+This will happen until there are no funds available within your overdraft limit.
+If you want to set up an automatic sweep transfer, please visit one of our offices.
+You will need to sign the appropriate form.

 What Is The Difference Between A Sweep Transfer And Overdraft Protection?

-A sweep transfer happens when the bank completes the transfer of funds from another account to cover the overdrawn account.
+A sweep transfer occurs when the bank completes the transfer of funds from another account to cover the overdrawn account.
 The bank charges a $7 fee per transfer for this service.
-Overdraft Protection happens when the bank charges a fee ($39) for paying an item and taking the checking account into the negative, rather than returning the item.
+Overdraft Protection occurs when the bank charges a fee ($39) for paying an item, which takes the checking account into the negative rather than returning the item.

 Funds Availability Disclosure

-Our policy is to make funds from your cash and check deposits available to you on the first business day after the day we receive your deposit.
+Our policy is to make funds from your cash and check deposits available to you on the first business day after we receive your deposit.
 Electronic direct deposits will be available on the day we receive your deposit.
-Once the funds are available, you can withdraw them in cash and we will use them to pay checks that you have written.
+Once the funds are available, you can withdraw them in cash.
+We will use these funds to pay the checks you have written.

 For determining the availability of your deposit, every day is a business day, except Saturdays, Sundays, and Federal holidays.
 If you make a deposit before 6:00 P.M.
 Monday through Thursday or before 6:00 P.M.
 Friday on a business day that we are open, we will consider that day to be the day of your deposit.
-However, if you make a deposit after these cut-off times or on a day we are not open, we will consider that the deposit was made on the next business day we are open.
+However, if you make a deposit after these cut-off times or on a day that we are not open then we will consider the deposit made on the next business day we are open.

 Longer Delays May Apply

-If we are not going to make all of the funds from your deposit available on the first business day, we will notify you at the time you make your deposit.
+If we do not make all the funds from your deposit available on the first business day, we will notify you when you make your deposit.
 We will also tell you when the funds will be available.
-If your deposit is not made directly to one of our employees, or if we decide to take this action after you have left the premises, we will mail you the notice by the day after we receive your deposit.
+If your deposit is not made directly to one of our employees, or if we decide to take this action after you leave the premises, we will mail you the notice by the day after we receive your deposit.

-In addition, funds you deposit by check may be delayed for a longer period under the following circumstances:
+In addition, funds you deposit by check may be delayed for a more extended period under the following circumstances:

 • We believe a check you deposit will not be paid.